wamp-proto/wamp-proto/spec/README.md

     [SUBSCRIBE,    			Request|id, Topic|uri]

-The `Request` is a random ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.
+The `Request` is a random, ephemeral ID chosen by the *Subscriber* and used to correlate the *Broker's* response with the request.

 *Example*